edgedb/rfcs/text/1008-tls-and-alpn.rst

 And then the client logic for server certificate verification is just the same as for local development as explained earlier in this section.

+    Open Question: The server may be exposing a chain of certificates.
+    We probably want to balance between convenience (trusting root or intermediate certificate) and safety (trusting only the leaf certificate).
+Do we want to let the user choose which certificate to trust?

 ALPN and Protocol Changes
 =========================